larryaasen/dive/README.md

 dive_obslib contains the DiveObsLibPlugin and the dive_obslib CocoaPods library.
 The dive_obslib pod has a dependency on the obslib CocoaPods library.

-## dive_core

-The dive_core package is a Flutter package that provides basic services for video playback, camera devices, audio, and streaming.
-This package relies heavily on the dive_obslib package but remains platform indepenent.

-## dive_ui

-The dive_ui package is a Flutter package containing Widgets to build video based Flutter apps.
-This package relies heavily on the dive_core package but remains platform indepenent.

-This package contains many examples on using dive_ui widgets and dive_core classes.
-The examples use the macOS platform folder that contains a Podfile that references the obslib CocoaPods library.

 ## obslib CocoaPods library